 IHS Remote Access - VPN

 A Virtual Private Network, or VPN, lets employees access the IHS computer network from anywhere in the world.
-The IHS has recently begun using a VPN system.

 This website is intended for IHS and approved associated employees who currently have a VPN account and use VPN to connect to the IHS computer network.
 (For information about obtaining a VPN account, see your supervisor).